This article provides detailed information relating to the Contacts Register in SupportAbility.

 Prior to creating Contact records, your organisation may wish to review the Lists and Tags associated with 'Contact' records.
 These are useful for identifying different Contact records in a Contact Search.

 N.B.
-Staff require the 'Edit System Preferences' Security privilege granted in their Staff Acount in order to access 'System Preferences' and complete this configuration.
+Staff require the 'Edit System Preferences' Security privilege granted in their Staff Account in order to access 'System Preferences' and complete this configuration.

 Contact Tags can be created and edited in System Preferences::Tags::Contact as per the example below: